openSUSE/obs-landing/_posts/development/2024-10-23-make-it-easier-for-users-to-understand-what-is-there-on-a-request.md

 # Streamlined Conversations

-To reduce some clutter on a request's conversation timeline we combined the review decision and the comment boxes into just one.
+You'll notice that the review decision and the comment boxes are now combined into just one box.
+This will reduce the clutter on a request's conversation timeline and help you focus on _what_ you have to do, not _where_.

 <figure>
   <img src="/images/posts/2024-10-23/decision_and_comment_boxes_combined.png" alt="Review decisions and comment boxes combined" />